datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Different types of Architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When modelling data, integration architectures (IA) lay the foundation
+When modelling data, integration architectures lay the foundation
 for shaping and structuring data as it moves from one system
 to another.
-Within IA, Point-to-point (P2P) and Enterprise Service Bus
+Within integration architectures the Point-to-Point (P2P) and Enterprise Service Bus
-(ESB) have been used extensively.
-Recently Data Driven Architecture has
+(ESB) architectures have been used extensively.
+Recently Data-Driven Architecture (DDA) has
-mobilized data in new ways by placing data and its meaning at its center.
+enabled data to be used in new ways by focusing on data and its meaning.

-To show the evolution of Integration Architectures and why Data Driven
+To show the evolution of integration architectures and why DDA is the natural step
-Architecture is the natural step forward, we will first introduce you to
-P2P and ESB.
+forward we will first introduce you to P2P and ESB.

 .. _point-to-point-1-1:

 Point-to-Point (P2P)
 ^^^^^^^^^^^^^^^^^^^^

-This kind of IA is the simplest integration principle.
-As an example of P2P
+This kind of integration architecture is the simplest integration principle and works well
+when the number of related systems are limited and low latency is key.
-imagine sending a message generated in one System A to a single receiver
+As an example of P2P imagine sending a message generated in one system A to a single receiver
-in another System B. System A talks to System B.
+in another system B. System A talks to system B.
-It is simple and therefore easy to manage, albeit what if another System C is
+It is simple and therefore easy to manage, however what if another system C is
-introduced and needs to talk with both System A and System B?
+introduced and needs to talk with both system A and system B?
-Introducing System C will increase the complexity of the architecture threefold,
+Introducing system C will increase the complexity of the architecture threefold
-as we go from one integration between System A and System B A->B,
+as we go from one integration between system A and system B, A to B,
-to three integrations A->B, A->C, B->C.
+to three integrations A to B, A to C and B to C.
-In this case P2P is not your best option, and the issue of
+In this case P2P may not be your best option as the issue of
-scalability presents itself.
+scalability starts to present itself.

 To illustrate how complexity can make P2P a
 non-viable option look at the below Figure 1 – Point-to-Point: